Valkyriezz/Valkyriezz/README.md

-# Hi there, I'm Vanshika👋
+# Hi there, I'm Vanshikha👋

 Welcome to my GitHub profile!
 I'm an aspiring **Web Developer** and **Full-Stack Developer**, passionate about building user-friendly web applications and learning cutting-edge technologies.